Advertiser Disclosure

 These tickets routinely sell for around $8,500 one-way, which nets you 6.4 cents per point in redemption value.

-These kinds of redemptions will give you the best value for your points.
+These kinds of redemptions would give you the best value for your points.
 However, if you don’t foresee international travel plans coming to fruition, it may not make sense to use points like this at this time.

 Amazon